JuliaAI/MLJTuning.jl/README.md

 ```

 This method should return any user-inspectable information to be
-included in a history entry that is in addition to the `model`,
+included in a new history entry, that is in addition to the `model`,
 `measures`, `measurement` and `per_fold` data. ***This method must
 return a named tuple***, human readable if possible.
 Each key of the
-returned named tuple becomes a key of each entry of the raw history.
+returned named tuple becomes a key of the new history entry.

+Here `E` is the full evalutation object for `model` and `history` the
+current history (before adding the new entry).

 The fallback for `extras` returns an empty named tuple.